kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 because the scheduler happens to check quickly, the next deallocation will only requested when there is none currently pending.

-At the moment, the scheduler has no information that might enable it to prioritize which resource to deallocate first.
+At the moment, the claim plugin has no information that might enable it to prioritize which resource to deallocate first.
 Future extensions of this KEP might attempt to improve this.

 #### Pre-score

-This is passed a list of nodes that have passed filtering by the resource plugin and the other plugins.
-That list is stored by the plugin and will be copied to PodSchedulingSpec.PotentialNodes when the plugin creates or updates the object in Reserve.
+This is passed a list of nodes that have passed filtering by the claim plugin and the other plugins.
+That list is stored by the claim plugin and will be copied to PodSchedulingSpec.PotentialNodes when the claim plugin creates or updates the object in Reserve.

 Pre-score is not called when there is only a single potential node.
 In that